NexGen Energy (NYSEAMERICAN:NXE) Sees Strong Trading Volume

-NexGen Energy Ltd. (NYSEAMERICAN:NXE) shares saw unusually-strong trading volume on Friday .
-Approximately 61,844 shares were traded during trading, a decline of 97% from the previous session’s volume of 2,091,492 shares.The stock last traded at $5.37 and had previously closed at $5.60.
+Shares of NexGen Energy Ltd. (NYSEAMERICAN:NXE) saw unusually-strong trading volume on Thursday .
+Approximately 77,871 shares were traded during trading, a decline of 96% from the previous session’s volume of 2,106,966 shares.The stock last traded at $6.03 and had previously closed at $5.99.

-A number of brokerages recently weighed in on NXE.
-Zacks Investment Research downgraded shares of NexGen Energy from a “hold” rating to a “sell” rating in a research report on Friday, September 10th.
-Canaccord Genuity increased their price target on shares of NexGen Energy from C$7.00 to C$10.00 and gave the company a “buy” rating in a research report on Thursday, September 23rd.
-Raymond James increased their price target on shares of NexGen Energy from C$7.50 to C$8.50 and gave the company an “outperform” rating in a research report on Friday, September 17th.
-Finally, TD Securities increased their price target on shares of NexGen Energy from C$7.00 to C$10.00 and gave the company a “buy” rating in a research report on Wednesday, September 15th.
-One analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, NexGen Energy presently has an average rating of “Hold” and a consensus target price of $7.46.
+Several research analysts recently weighed in on NXE shares.
+Canaccord Genuity lifted their price objective on shares of NexGen Energy from C$7.00 to C$10.00 and gave the stock a “buy” rating in a research note on Thursday, September 23rd.
+TD Securities lifted their price objective on shares of NexGen Energy from C$7.00 to C$10.00 and gave the stock a “buy” rating in a research note on Wednesday, September 15th.
+Zacks Investment Research lowered shares of NexGen Energy from a “hold” rating to a “sell” rating in a research note on Friday, September 10th.
+Finally, Raymond James lifted their price objective on shares of NexGen Energy from C$7.50 to C$8.50 and gave the stock an “outperform” rating in a research note on Friday, September 17th.
+One analyst has rated the stock with a sell rating, one has given a hold rating and three have given a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of “Hold” and an average price target of $7.46.

 NexGen Energy Ltd. engages in the acquisition, exploration, and development of uranium properties.
 Its uranium project portfolio includes Arrow, South Arrow, Harpoon, Rook I, IsoEnergy, and SW1 property.
 The company was founded by Leigh B. Curyer on March 8, 2011 and is headquartered in Vancouver, Canada.